Learn what quality standards are, how they relate to quality assurance and quality control, the principles, and some examples.

 The International Organization for Standardization (ISO) published the ISO 9000, the family of good management practices standards for QMS.
 The ISO sets quality control standards for manufacturing companies to adhere to so that they can maintain compliance with industry standards and regulatory requirements.
 Under ISO 9000 is ISO 9001, which sets out detailed requirements for establishing a QMS that specifically suits their industry needs.

-Another set of notable quality standards examples is the Good Manufacturing Practices (GMP) and Good Laboratory Practice (GLP).
+Another set of notable quality standards examples is Good Manufacturing Practices (GMP) and Good Laboratory Practice (GLP).

 GMP refers to the system of processes and documentation to ensure that manufacturing products are being produced and controlled consistently against quality standards.
 On the other hand, GLP is a set of principles that ensures non-clinical laboratory studies are following quality standards and maintaining the integrity of safety test data.